Chinese port probe may spread to iron ore, soybeans -hedge fund

-LONDON, June 11 (Reuters) - The Chinese probe into financing of copper and aluminium may spread to other commodities such as iron ore and soybeans, an executive of a commodity hedge fund said on Wednesday.
+LONDON (Reuters) - The Chinese probe into financing of copper and aluminum may spread to other commodities such as iron ore and soybeans, an executive of a commodity hedge fund said on Wednesday.

 Banks and trading houses have been making urgent checks on the security of metal holdings in China, sparked by a suspected fraud at Qingdao Port, the world’s seventh biggest.
 Police are investigating the duplication of warehouse receipts by a third-party firm on metal cargos used to obtain financing.